 You will have *no extra costs or fees (please keep reading and have a look at one of my visitors experience below) and just receive your order easily without any hassles with customs processes.
 Visit Thomann today and place your order.

 Having said that, I have updated this article and merged the old and new situation for UK Thomann customers.
 Please keep reading and don’t forget to check out the new situation section below.

-I have received over 120000 organic visitors since I have started this website and my visitors from the UK has been always in the top 4 countries along with the USA, Canada and Turkey.
+I have received over 120000 organic visitors since I started this website and my visitors from the UK have been always in the top 4 countries along with the USA, Canada and Turkey.

 As many of you probably already know, Thomann is a German musical instruments store located in Germany.

-Thomann was founded in 1954 in Germany as a family business in a conventional physical store and has become one of the biggest musical instruments stores on the planet today!
+Thomann was founded in 1954 in Germany as a family business in a conventional physical store and has become one of the biggest musical instrument stores on the planet today!

 Currently, they have over 100,000 products in stock, employ 1500 employees and serve almost 15.5 million customers worldwide from 120 different countries!

 To fully understand how big Thomann is and how the company has become the fastest-growing one, just have a look at this data here (Source: MusicTrades.com).

 This data from 2018 shows the annual revenues of giant musical instrument companies in the world.
 According to this data, Thomann had $956,414,280 in revenue in 2017 which places the company in the 2nd position just after Guitar Center (founded in 1959) which had $2,140,000,000.